BJeannot1/Compute_actual_ET_over_space_and_time/README.md

-### This repository presents a bot I made that plays the telgram lumberjack game.
-To the best of my knowledge, this is the best bot on the internet for this game (Average score around 1050).
+### This repository presents a python progam I made in order to compute actual evapotranspiration and actual recharge to the groundwater, at a hourly time step.
+Calculation of reference and potential evapotranspiration follows the guidelines of

-# **I.	Quick description of the game**
+# **I.	INPUTS**

-In this game, the user plays as a lumberjack cutting an infinitely tall tree.
-The goal is to chop the highest possible amount of wood pieces before you run out of time, by choping on either the left or right side of the tree.
-However, while choping, the lumberjack must also dodge the failing tree branches, by standing on the opposite side of the tree.
-Touching a branch leads to a game over.
-An image from the game is shown below.
+The inputs required are :
+  ##Input file data_meteo.csv
+-Hourly average temperature (°C)
+-Hourly Wind speed at 10 m (m/s)
+-Hourly Atmospheric pressure (hPa)
+-Hourly relative humidity (%)
+-Hourly total rain (mm/h)
+-Hourly global radiation (also called solar radiation) in joules/cm²
+  ##Input file localisation_site.csv
+-latitude and longitude of studied site
+-longitude of centre of the time zone of the studied site
+  ##Input RFUMAX.txt
+-Total available water in the root zone when it is fully saturated
+  ##Input crop_coef.txt
+-Crop coefficient, defining the ratio between reference and potential evapotranspiration.
+The reference evapotranspiration corresponds to the potential evapotranspiration of a reference crop of height 12cm, albedo 0.23 and surface resistance of 70 s m-1

 ![alt text](https://github.com/BJeannot1/Telegram-lumberjack-game-bot/blob/master/illustration.png?raw=true)